 I’m not going to get into that today, nor into all his many insights and contributions.
 Except for the seeming contradiction the 95/5 rule raises in the whole field of personal and team coaching (and, incidentally, training, as well as my immediate specialism these days, therapy).

 Aside: By ‘personal coaching’ I’m thinking of things like agile coaching, life coaching, executive coaching and so on.

 Here’s the thing: if we believe the system is responsible for 95% of an individual’s (or team’s) performance (in a job or task), why “work on the five percent”?
 Is that not rather… incongruous?

 Granted, folks sometimes hire their own e.g. life or fitness coaches for their own personal reasons.
 Let’s set aside these cases and focus on those rather more common cases where organisations hire the coaches for one or more people in the organisation.
 Agile Coaching seems a common example of this.

-How many folks who seek coaches for their teams actually consider the 95/5 rule?
+How many folks who seek coaches for their people and teams actually consider the 95/5 rule?
 How many coaches see their role as much more working on the system than working on the individuals concerned?

 “If you want people to do a good job, give them a good job to do.”

 I can personally attest to the endless frustrations arising from coaching situations where it’s been the system that needed to change, not the fine folks already doing their best in badly designed, badly organised jobs.